 While I was doing the initial research for what eventually became The Larks Ascending, a history of comedy on BBC Radio 3, I was surprised and intrigued by how often ‘name’ performers would fit these decidedly smaller scale projects around significantly higher profile engagements, notably Kenneth Williams recording spoof documentary series A Tribute To Greatness in between lengthy theatrical stints and film work.
 The reasons for this are quite simple – in the days before repeat fees and merchandising revenue really existed, and each programme or show or performance stood or fell on its own terms, it literally didn’t pay to turn down anything if you would otherwise have had a gap in your schedule.
 As Kenneth was so fond of reminding chat show audiences, “it’s all work, darlings!”.

 This did cause me to consider, however, how this contrasted with today’s general working model for comedians, and how stage shows that now would be available to stream while they were still on an active run just faded from existence back then, despite the fact that they probably earned their stars the biggest money of all at the time.
-I wrote a few pieces playing around with this thought – you can find another one specifically about the changes in approaches to merchandising, The Shappi Khorsandi Pirate Video, in Not On Your Telly, available in paperback here or from the Kindle Store here – and this theatrically-slanted one remains a particular favourite of mine.
-Again you can find an expanded version of this in Not On Your Telly.
+I wrote a few pieces playing around with this thought – you can find another one specifically about the changes in approaches to merchandising in Not On Your Telly, available in paperback here or from the Kindle Store here – and this theatrically-slanted one remains a particular favourite of mine.
+In fact you can find an expanded version of this in Not On Your Telly as well.

 If you’ve been hanging around here for a while, then it’s likely you will be aware of how obsessed I am with sixties television and music, and in particular the manner in which the ephemeral nature of popular culture back then means that much of it is now lost forever, or at least shorn of its context to the point of indecipherableness.